 Enable Intel® AMT in the AMI BIOS

-- Power-on the system then press to enter the main menu of the AMI BIOS. - 2.
-In the Advanced menu, select AMT Configuration.
+- 1. Power-on the system then press to enter the main menu of the AMI BIOS. - 2.
+In the Advanced menu, select Enabled in the Intel AMT field.

-3. In the AMT field, select Enabled.
+3. In the Advanced menu, select PCH-FW Configuration.